 Holidays have become commercialized and everyone is aware and yet we still abide by the commercialized standard.
 We buy all the newly/seasonal packaged, unnecessary, not environmentally friendly, gifts surrounding us.
 My hope is, this pandemic has taught us to value time and experiences with our friends and family over the material things we own.

 Give Gifts Sustainably

 As someone who values quality time over gifts… experiences have always been a favorite gift to receive.
 And when it comes to gift-giving it’s a more sustainable option.
-Keep it thoughtful, pertaining to the recipients hobbies and likes.
-For mom that meant taking an art class, I chose pottery because I knew it wasn’t something she was doing on her typical day off, AND because she would have a tangible item to keep.
-(Her love language is gifts).
+Keep it thoughtful, pertaining to the recipient’s hobbies and likes.
+For mom, this meant taking an art class.
+I chose pottery because I knew it wasn’t something she was doing on her typical day off, AND because she would have a tangible item to keep.
+(Her love language is Gifts).
 I happily paid for 4 classes- 2 for each of us so we could do it together.
 A single piece required 2 classes: 1 to create, and 1 to glaze.
 After I purchased our classes I was able to send her a Birthday card, and from there coordinate with our schedules to make our 1st class appointment.

 A list of Common Gifts a la Sustainable

 - CARDS?
 Unless you know the person saves them and will be hurt without one- it’s NOT necessary.